straw-hat-team/adr/src/adrs/3519904902/README.md

 ## Consequences

 - Refactoring Effort: Existing queries using positional bindings will need to be refactored to use named bindings.
 - Learning Curve: Developers need to get accustomed to consistently using named bindings.

 ## Resolution

-- You **MUST** use named bindings in all Ecto queries except in cases where it is not possible.
+- You **MUST** use named bindings in all Ecto queries except when impossible.

 ## Links